Get Free Quote

 When the amount of taxes owed to the IRS is under the amount of twenty-five thousand dollars, it is easy to get an installment agreement.
 However, amounts over this make it more difficult to obtain this kind of agreement.
 If the IRS has already placed a levy on you, an installment agreement will get it released.
 However, you should always inquire about other options for repayment other than an installment agreement, such as uncollectible status, penalty abatement, and offer in compromise.

 Installment agreements come in different forms depending on the financial situation of the individual.
 Each agreement, however, enables you to pay back the IRS by using a system of monthly payments.
 Listed below are some of the most common installment agreements frequently used by the IRS.

 Guaranteed installment agreement – a guaranteed agreement is the easiest to obtain and is reserved for individuals who owe the IRS less than ten-thousand dollars in back taxes.

 Streamlined installment agreement – this agreement is for individuals who have tax debt ranging between eleven-thousand and twenty-five thousand dollars.
 It is called “streamlined” because full financial disclosure is not necessitated.

-Partial payment installment agreement – when your current financial situation warrants that you completely incapable of paying past taxes, you might be eligible for Part-Pay Installment Agreement.
-It necessitates that you pay only a portion of the full amount over time .
+Partial payment installment agreement – When your current financial situation warrants that you are completely incapable of paying past taxes, you might be eligible for Part-Pay Installment Agreement.
+It necessitates that you pay only a portion of the full amount over a period of time .
 However, this form of an installment agreement is rarely used because it requires complete financial disclosure.

 Fees and Process for Common IRS Installment Agreements

-The IRS usually has a thirty day window to either deny or accept your application for an installment agreement.
+The IRS usually has a thirty-day window to either deny or accept your application for an installment agreement.
 If you meet the basic requirements, then the IRS is required to accept your request.
-To know the prerequisites for each installment agreement and to find if it is an appropriate choice for you, visit their specific page and get more information.
+To know the prerequisites for each installment agreement and to find out if it is an appropriate choice for you, visit their specific page and get more information.